twilio/twilio-node/PULL_REQUEST_TEMPLATE.md

 Fixes #1
 Closes #2

-Note: If you made changes to the Request Validation logic, please run `make test` locally and ensure all test cases pass -->
+Note: If you made changes to the Request Validation logic, please run `npm run webhook-test` locally and ensure all test cases pass
+-->

 # Fixes #